Skip to main content

 Plasmapheresis (Plasma Exchange)

-A treatment that filters harmful antibodies from the blood, used for severe autoimmune conditions affecting vision and the nervous system.
+Plasma exchange filters harmful antibodies from the blood during severe autoimmune attacks affecting the optic nerves, eyes, or nervous system.

 Key Takeaways